Michael Barrington: Early life

-Born in Twickenham, Middlesex he was 16 when both his parents died.
-His plans to train as a veterinarian were interrupted by Second World War service in a munitions factory and the Royal Engineers.
+Born in Twickenham, Middlesex, he was 16 when both his parents died.
+Educated at Haberdashers' Aske's Boys' School, his plans to train as a veterinarian were interrupted by Second World War service in a munitions factory and the Royal Engineers.

-Acting career
+Career

 Barrington decided to become an actor after the war and trained at the Birmingham School of Drama.

 He then appeared in repertory theatres and at the Vaudeville Theatre in a production of Salad Days.

-In addition to Porridge Barrington also appeared in; Z-Cars, The Avengers, Private Schulz, Adam Adamant Lives!, and in the Doctor Who story The Seeds of Doom, as Sir Colin Thackeray.
+In addition to Porridge, Barrington also appeared in Z-Cars, The Avengers, Private Schulz, Adam Adamant Lives!, and in the Doctor Who story The Seeds of Doom, as Sir Colin Thackeray.
 He was cast as Sir Robert Peel in the 1975 English miniseries Edward the Seventh.
 (In the USA this miniseries was renamed Edward the King.)

 Personal life and death

-He was married to character actress Barbara New until his death from a heart attack on 5 June 1988, aged 63 in London, following many years of ill health due to lung disease.
+He was married to character actress Barbara New from 17 March 1956 until his death from a heart attack on 5 June 1988, aged 63 in London, following many years of ill health due to lung disease.
 He was buried in the East London Cemetery and Crematorium.